stfxecutables/cortical_congruence/paper/markdown/congruence.md

 regionally in the healthy brain characterizable by CMC.
-Results demonstrate relatively small standard deviations of CMC values across a large population, implying potential for these biomarkers as a reliable and easily reproducible method to characterize brain development. <perhaps a sentence here on similarities and differences between males and females as part of this baseline analysis.
-Perhaps Sentence on some other stuff, like our ability to predict IQ or something from CMC measurement>.
+Results demonstrate relatively small standard deviations of CMC values across a large population, implying potential for these biomarkers as a reliable and easily reproducible method to characterize brain development. <span class="comment"> Perhaps a sentence here on similarities and differences between males and females as part of this baseline analysis.
+Perhaps Sentence on some other stuff, like our ability to predict IQ or something from CMC measurement</span>.
 Future work will investigate CMC’s potential to further characterize healthy brain development, as well as to characterize a variety of different pathological conditions.

 **Keywords**: morphological, congruence, cortex, neurodevelopment, magnetic resonance imaging, healthy